ULDIR Raid Boss Abilities

 More impactful is the packs of darkness, like Pool of Darkness.
 These pools do extremely large taking damage to the entire raid (Erupting Darkness).
 If a player stands within in the raid damage will be prevented and instead, the single player will take small burst damage every two seconds (Absorbed in Darkness).

 Next is Dark Revelation.
-This 10-second debuff causes large wide damage when it expires.
+This 10-second debuff causes sizeable extensive damage when it expires.
 As soon as players receive the debuff they should move as far away from the raid as possible and drop it off.

 You’ll have Minion of Zul spawn from the debuffed player.
 This adds fixate at a random player increases damage done by 50% (Bound by Shadow) and all player within five yards of their target to be feared for 12 seconds (Pit of Despair).
 So it can be dispelled by Shamans.
 You have to deal with two dark revelation debuffs at the exact same time so we simply counter that just by having two Priests.